NamanE19cse245/Philos/README.md

-# Amigo
+# Philos
-An android app , making it easier for people to make genuine real world connections
+A cross platform app , making it easier for people to make genuine real world connections